petedejoy/documentation/v2/clickstream/destinations/customerio.md

 Using Customer.io involves placing their JavaScript snippet in the footer of your website and using their client libraries.

+*Note that Customer.io accepts a maximum of 30 unique traits per identify call.
+If you have more than 30 traits attached to these calls, some will not be passed.*

 [Learn more about customer.io.](https://customer.io/)

 ## Why send data to Customer.io using Astronomer Clickstream?